How to Avoid HMRC Late Payment Penalties in 2025 Complete Guide

 Current HMRC late payment penalties for 2025

 HMRC charges interest at 8.25% on late payments from 28 May 2025, linked to the Bank of England base rate plus 4%.
-This late payment interest rate applies across various tax obligations including VAT late payment interest.
+This late payment interest rate applies across various tax obligations, including VAT and Self Assessment.

 New HMRC penalty system